 What About Those Without Support?

 My sister is one of the lucky ones.
 She has people fighting her corner.
 She has family behind her who won’t stop fighting to get her the support she needs.
 If you need information on what help is available if you have a disabled family member, this Talk-Tax article is well worth a read.

 Two years ago, my sister fell over, and the staff ratio in her home meant they couldn’t take her to A&E. So she was left for 2 days, until the manager was back on duty and insisted she be taken.
 Long story short, her foot, ankle and leg were all broken… Probably a result of her having walked on fractures all weekend.
 She had to have surgery to insert screws and a plate, and it took 8 months for her to heal.
 On top of that, she was forced to move from the home she had been happy in for 4 years to a new home.
 The reason: she couldn’t manage the 2 steps between her bedroom and the front door in her existing home.

 Of course we (her family) reported this to social services… She was given an extra 2 hours of 1-1 support per day until her leg was out of plaster – lucky her!

 For now, she has food in her belly and a roof over her head, but she’s not living…. not really.

 With all of the funding cuts being handed out left, right and centre, it’s no wonder people are having to rely more on food banks and clothing donations.
 I feel physically sick at the thought of children going to school with empty bellies, or their parents skipping meals to make sure the rent is paid.
+I genuinely believe the vulnerable citizens in the UK are more vulnerable than ever.
 This is why I say enough is enough.
 The sad fact is though, I can’t see things changing for the better any time soon.